Rothera Research Station: History and current activities

 The station is open throughout the year with a maximum population of 160 in the summer and an average winter population of 27.

 Rocket science

 In 1998, 26 sounding rockets of "Viper"-type were launched from Rothera Research Station.
 They reached altitudes of 100 kilometres (over 60 mi).

 Buildings at Rothera

 Rothera has evolved from a small base (in its first winter it housed only four people) to the large complex it is today.
 As is the case everywhere in Antarctica, the buildings need constant repair, and eventual renewal, as the harsh environment takes its toll.
 Although some of the buildings are very new, some of the older ones still survive, often having undergone many different uses.

 New Bransfield House

 This two-storey building houses the communal dining area, kitchen, bar, library, film/TV rooms, computer facilities, phone booth and the post office/ station shop.
 It was opened in 2008.
+In 2025, by royal command of King Charles III, a new Royal Mail postbox was installed to replace the unofficial handmade one.